NVIDIA/TensorRT-Incubator/docs/user_guides/quantization.md

 atq.quantize(model, quant_cfg, forward_loop=forward_loop)
 ```

-To preserve accuracy, the last linear layer `lm_head` is not quantized. `ammo` replaces all other linear layers with `QuantLinear` layers, which contain the calibrated parameters.
+`ammo` replaces all linear layers specified in `quant_cfg` with `QuantLinear` layers, which contain the calibrated parameters.

 ### Load Scales Into The Tripy Model